suvoooo/suvoooo.github.io/_pages/resources.md

 ## _Machine Learning/Deep Learning_ :

+An excellent repository already has listed most of the available free lecture notes/videos related to Machine Learning and Deep Learning.
+It goes by the name [Deep Learning Drizzle](https://deep-learning-drizzle.github.io/).
+Below goes a more specific list prepared by me:

 ### _Maths Behind Machine Learning_ :

   * [Mathematics for Machine Learning](https://github.com/mml-book/mml-book.github.io/tree/master/book).
 Thanks to Professor [Marc Deisenroth](https://deisenroth.cc/) for making this book completely free!